You are here:

 New Construction Update: Watch the Cuyahoga County Office of Emergency Management's NEW Emergency Operations Center Take Shape

-Cuyahoga County and the City of Broadview Heights are finalizing plans for construction of a new state-of-the-art county Emergency Operations Center.
+A contract was signed on December 17, 2014 between Cuyahoga County and Shook Construction, finalizing plans for construction of a new state-of-the-art county Emergency Operations Center.
 The planned facility will be located at the Broadview Heights municipal campus on Broadview Road and will include an EOC floor with extensive communications and information display capabilities; a multi-position communications center for the Cuyahoga Emergency Communications System (CECOMS) which can also serve as a regional dispatch center; a Joint Information Center; offices for the County Office of Emergency Management; a training room; and a storage and maintenance facility for county special teams.

 Groundbreaking is expected within the next few months.
 You can follow the progress of construction in the photo gallery located on this page.